Guidance for Halloween Safety 2022

 - Draw markers on the ground to keep social distancing.

-Other Types of Halloween Events During COVID
+Other Types of Halloween Events

 - Hayrides or tractor rides.
 Limit the number of riders to 10 or less (at a time).
 Riders must adhere to local restrictions for face coverings and social/physical distancing.
 Organizers shall limit the time customers linger in the area around the hayrides to 30 minutes.

-Types of Events NOT Encouraged During COVID
+Types of Events NOT Encouraged During High Transmission Levels

 - Large indoor parties, including neighborhood or family gatherings.